Abnormalies-SIH-Kiki/SIH-26181-Kiki-Health-Companion/README.md

 ## What's left

 Fall detection uses heuristic thresholds.
 We've tried it during development, but controlled physical acceptance testing and clinical validation are still pending.
 The MAX30102's SpO₂ estimate is uncalibrated and isn't treated as a health reading, even though an early prototype photo shows it on the display.

-The next software task is connecting the analytics and dashboard to the gateway's `/api/care/v1` layer.
-Sleep is currently voice-logged.
-We also postponed a custom PCB to finish the wearable with the development board, so there's still room to reduce its size.